Why We Need to Develop Balanced Sensitivity?

 You’re in a certain mood, I’m in a certain mood.
 I have to respect that, acknowledge that, but how we interact with each other will affect each other.
 How I treat you will affect your mood and how you treat me will affect my mood.
 I care about that.
-“Care” – I’m using a Tibetan word, a Sanskrit word actually that I’m translating here… has the connotation of, not that I’m worried, but that I take it very seriously.
+Care (I’m using a Tibetan word, a Sanskrit word actually that I’m translating here) has the connotation of not that I’m worried, but that I take it very seriously.

 What do I take seriously?
 That you’re a human being that has feelings.
 That how I treat you will affect you, so I take that seriously.
 And I therefore am concerned about what will be happening in our interaction and how it will affect you and how it will affect me.
 This word also has the connotation of being careful.
 “Care” and “being careful” – the two words are related.
 I’m careful in my interaction with you.
 That doesn’t mean that I’m stiff, it doesn’t mean that, but careful like you’re walking on a very, very narrow path and you’re concerned not to fall, so you’re careful.
 That concern and care and being careful work together.

-The conclusion that we have here is therefore, “Just as I hope that you will care about me and my feelings in our interaction, I hope that you’ll be like that and not in the middle of our conversation just go off into a text message or speak on your phone and ignore me.
+The conclusion that we have here is therefore, “Just as I hope that you will care about me and my feelings in our interaction, I hope that you’ll be like that and not in the middle of our conversation just go off into an SMS or speak on your phone and ignore me.
 I care about you, I care about your feelings; I take you seriously.
 I’m actually with a human being, I’m not by myself in front of a computer screen.”
 Okay, you get the general idea?